Priya-M25/Mental-Health-Support-Chatbot/README.md

 2. **Open the provided URL (typically `http://localhost:8501`) in your web browser.**

-3. **Start interacting with the chatbot:**
+3. **Interact with the chatbot:**
-    - Type your message in the input box and press "Send."
+    - Enter your message in the input box and click "Send."
-    - The chatbot will respond to your message, analyze the sentiment, track your mood, and provide coping strategies as needed.
+    - The chatbot will respond, analyze your sentiment, track your mood, and suggest coping strategies as appropriate.

 ## Project Structure

-- `app.py`: The main application file containing the Streamlit code and logic for the chatbot.
+- `app.py`: Main application file containing the Streamlit code and chatbot logic.
 - `requirements.txt`: List of required Python packages.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements